FabianIDE/sports-wheelchair-project/README.md

 ## PROJECT DESCRIPTION
 *by Max, Fabian and Daniël*

-Creating a smart sports wheelchair which monitors and measures the position and energy consumed of a player in real time, providing valuable insights for both player and coach during training exercises.
+The goal of this project is to create a smart sports wheelchair which is able to monitor the consumed energy of a wheelchair basketball player in real time.
+This provides valuable insights for player and coach during training exercises.

 #steps as defined on 08.03.2019